 – Maria, Mother of Carlos

-It means a lot to me because they are concerned about education within the community and DREAM helps the children have a better way of life in the future.
+DREAM means a lot to me because they are concerned about education within the community and DREAM helps the children have a better way of life in the future.

 The Montessori Program is an adequate way for my son to learn and develop in society.
 I would like for everyone to know that DREAM is a great family Project and has been an incredible experience for us.
 I am a beneficiary of the Project and can say they truly reach their objectives.

 A Ganar helped me so much because I am really shy, I was even scared to give my resume to a business!
 I got my job through the program.
-It helped me get overcome many things.
+It helped me to overcome many things.
 I learned to work in a team, I learned how to use computers and how to make new friends!

 I like DREAM because I am learning to read and learning more and more about literacy.
 I also like that we play sports and can go to the park.
 I like the teachers because they treat me well and respect everyone!

 I am very grateful for the opportunity to work at DREAM.
-The students remind me every day why I became a volunteer, and the diverse group of volunteers and staff remind me this world is full of amazing individuals.
+The students remind me every day why I became a volunteer, and the diverse group of volunteers and staff remind me that this world is full of amazing individuals.
 Working for DREAM is a personally fulfilling experience that also helps me to fulfill the needs of others.

 I like to come to DREAM because they teach me things I don’t know yet, like computers, English and math.
 I like the classes because there are fewer kids.
 My favorite class is computers because I can look up homework and use Microsoft Word.